openstack-kr/knu_i18n_2025/README.md

 ```bash
 autopep8 --in-place --aggressive --aggressive -r .
 ```
-This will recursively format all Python files in the current directory according to the PEP8 style guide.
+This will recursively format all Python files in the current directory according to the PEP8 style guide.<br>
-However, few errors can not be fixed with this command and you have to fix them manually.
+However, few errors can not be fixed with this command and you have to fix them manually.<br>

 ## 7. Paper-Experiments Reproducibility